 Thankfully in most states you can order your labwork yourself online.

+Vitamin D council has an at home test, which you have to mail in to get results.
 You also have to be able to prick yourself with a pre-loaded lancet, very similar to what diabetics have to do on a daily basis... and squeeze out the blood onto a blotter.

 No doctor/lab visit, no exposure to ill and infectious patients in the waiting room.
+Its about $65.